-Renowned poet, author and playwright Patrick Jones has undertaken an artist in at the Royal College of Psychiatrists in Wales.
+Renowned poet, author and playwright Patrick Jones has undertaken a residency at the Royal College of Psychiatrists in Wales.

 The residency will see Jones work with the college on a series of commissioned works to promote the impact of art on well-being and mental health to the public and Welsh public services alike.